Ashes plots can be purchased directly from the Christchurch City Council or through your funeral director.

 The Council maintains plots and graves in lawn areas including mowing.
 Any plants (including trees and shrubs) planted on a grave following an interment will be removed after ten days and the area sown with grass seed.
 The grave will be maintained as lawn.
 The removal of any plants (including trees and shrubs) also applies to a Green Burial that has occurred in the lawn area of a cemetery.

 No new plants are to be planted on graves.
 Existing plants (under 1000mm height at maturity) may remain providing family or friends maintain them.
 If any plants are not being maintained the council will remove them.
-When plants are removed the exposed surface will be covered with 20mm chip.

 Any plant identified in the Christchurch City Council Operational Pest Plan, and found growing on a plot or grave, will be removed.